What is an MLP?

 Managed Limited Partnerships (MLPs) have grown in popularity in the past several years.
 Many U.S. energy firms have reorganized their slow-growing, but stable cash flow businesses, such as pipelines and storage terminals, into MLPs.

-MLPs are very attractive for income-seeking investors.
+MLPs are very attractive to income-seeking investors.
 They must pass at least 90% of their income to their partners (investors).
 As a whole, the MLP sector offers on average 6% annual yield with some MLPs reaching over 15%.

 Companies that operate as MLPs tend to be in very stable, slow-growing industries, such as pipelines and energy storage.
 The nature of their business offers few opportunities for price appreciation.
 On the other hand, cash distributions are relatively stable and predictable giving the MLPs features of both an equity and fixed income investment.